+Figure 1.
+The SES being prepared for deployment.
+The instrument is deployed as part of a 140-m-long mooring string.
+Components shown: 1) funnel, 2) acoustic release, 3) camera and controller housing, 4) titanium frame, 5) battery sphere.

-.
-The existing sample bottle carousel was replaced with a new sample assembly.
-This assembly allows the sample , which sits beneath the funnel during the collection period, to rotate into position beneath the fluorometer or camera for analysis.
-As the rotation continues, a cam-driven mechanism moves the sample to a vertical orientation and it between a pair of cleaning brushes to remove any accumulated material before starting the next collection cycle.
-At the completion of one revolution the sample is back in position below the funnel ready for the next sample collection.
+Figure 2 shows the relative placement of the SES system components.
+The existing sample bottle carousel was replaced with a new sample assembly (Fig. 3).
+This assembly allows the horizontal sample plate, which sits beneath the funnel during the collection period, to rotate into position beneath the fluorometer or camera for analysis.
+As the rotation continues, a cam-driven mechanism moves the sample plate to a vertical orientation, dumping the sample, and passing it between a pair of cleaning brushes to remove any accumulated material before starting the next collection cycle.
+At the completion of one revolution the sample plate is back in position below the funnel, ready for the next sample collection.
+The camera and fluorometer housings are mounted near the base of the collection funnel vertically, with their viewports looking down.
+The battery sphere is centered inside the frame at the bottom of the instrument.